 Advocates and Pathways: With limited resources, JT programs need to demonstrate inclusion and coordination with other programs.
 Partnerships can serve as advocates and pathways to new potential partners.
 Briefings and meetings with public officials can be arranged with introductions from partners.
 Organizations familiar with accomplishments of the JT program can testify regarding the contributions and value of the program to the community.

 Communication: Opening channels of communication and developing relationships with other organizations aid in building additional leveraging partnerships.
 Common interests and goals developed during informal affiliations can lead to mergers; shared resources; and helps to create stronger, more sustainable organizations.

 Information exchange: One of the greatest benefits of partnerships comes in the form of information exchange.
 The combined experience, skills, and knowledge base of many is always greater than that of one.

 It’s not always necessary to partner with organizations having similar goals or objectives.
-Partners can share ideas, resources, and solutions to barriers encountered when sustaining the EWDJT program.
+Partners can share ideas, resources, and solutions to barriers encountered when sustaining the JT program.